 Other response options

-Although voicedown capability is a valuable part of remote video monitoring, it is not a mandatory service.
-Clients should be able to choose how the monitoring center responds to a triggered event; for example, the client may ask for a notification with a video clip attached so that the facility can decide on its own action.
-When explaining how remote video monitoring works in NYC campuses, a security integrator should present the client with multiple response options.
+Although the voice-down option is a valuable aspect of remote video monitoring, it is in no way mandatory.
+A client should be able to choose how the monitoring center will respond to a triggered event.
+For example, clients may ask for a notification with a video clip attached so their staff can decide which course of action to take.
+Every site is different, so it’s important that security integrators offering remote video monitoring in New York present prospective clients with multiple response options.

-Another service component of remote video monitoring is the remote security patrols around the property.
-These can happen at 30-minute intervals, 60-minute intervals, or during other scheduled times of day or night.
-One common application for remote surveillance patrols is public events; however, the service may be useful in a variety of scenarios.
+Another component of remote video monitoring is a modern way of patrolling your premises.
+With remote patrol, a facility’s sensitive areas will have additional oversight at 30-minute intervals, 60-minute intervals, or during other scheduled times of the day or night.
+One common application for remote surveillance patrols is public events, but the service may be useful in a variety of scenarios.

-To learn more about remote video monitoring in NYC facilities, contact POM Technologies.
+To learn more about remote video monitoring in New York and New Jersey, contact POM Technologies

 Peace Of Mind Technologies has delivered site-specific, cost-effective security solutions to facilities throughout the greater New York Metro area since 2002.
-We aren’t your average security company, and we offer remote video monitoring throughout NYC.
-Contact us at (212) 688-2767 or email@example.com to request a free security analysis, or reach out via the contact form below.
+We pride ourselves on our level of service, and we offer remote video monitoring throughout New York and New Jersey.
+Contact us at (212) 688-2767 or email@example.com to request a free security analysis, or reach out here.

 Peace of Mind Technologies, LLC (POM) is New York’s premier systems integrator for security and surveillance technology.

 Latest posts by Jon Ecker (see all)